Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Methodology

 \subsection{Function-word De-Attention (FDA)}

-Built upon our previous observation, we hypothesize that function words are potential distractions in vision-language alignment.
-To remove such distractions, we propose Function-word De-Attention (FDA): we add a parallel pipeline upon the existing cross-attention calculation to specifically acquire the cross-attention between function words and the input images, namely the distraction, and then subtract them from the original attention.
+Built upon our previous hypothesis that function words are potential distractions in vision-language alignment, we propose Function-word De-Attention (FDA) to remove such distractions: we add a parallel pipeline upon the existing cross-attention calculation to specifically acquire the cross-attention between function words and the input images, namely the distraction, and then subtract them from the original attention.
 An illustration of our FDA is given in Fig.\ref{pipeline}.
 We first parallelly extract the features of all function words (denoted as $T_f$) within the input texts by masking all other tokens, excluding \texttt{[CLS]}:

-where $M_{t_f}$ is the function word mask, and $\mathcal{D}$ is the function word dictionary.
-Here, we use a dictionary shortlisted from the stopwords list in \citep{bertattack}.
-Subsequently, we adopt a parallel pipeline to calculate function words' attention scores:
+where $M_{t_f}$ is the function word mask, and $\mathcal{D}$ is the function word dictionary, which is a dictionary shortlisted from the stopwords list in \citep{bertattack}.
+We then use a parallel pipeline to calculate function words' attention scores:

 With the function words attention scores, we then conduct softmax along the dimensions of visual tokens and textual tokens, respectively.
 In this way, we highlight the visual tokens with false activation under token words or the most misleading tokens with the largest visual activation: